maxwell-z-piper/CRD_KCWI_TargetSelectionTests/README.md

 It reads the target's MaNGA data and uses the MaNGA flux distribution as a surface-brightness model.
 It then places the selected KCWI field at the target's kinematic PA, samples the appropriate Small/Medium/Large geometry, predicts S/N, and adaptively bins the simulated field.

 This is the one script that also needs target-specific spatial information from the shared config: PLATEIFU, PA_KIN_DEG, and the approximate radial location of the 2σ along PA_kin from the galactic center.
 It currently bins to SN_BL = SN_RED = 30.
 It then runs the simulation over varying exposure times of 2-6hrs and examines things like the number and size of spatial bins, radial coverage, and sampling around the approximate 2σ regions.

+# KCRM_RM2_RH3_injection_recovery_fixed_fraction_sweep_configfile.py
+This script is to handle an interesting case.
+It is identical to KCRM_RM2_RH3_injection_recovery_configfile.py, however instead of the fixed-fraction simply being f_A=0.5, it instead varies over f_A = 0.5, 0.6, 0.7, 0.8, and 0.9.
+I have found that some identified CRDs seem to have only a single visible stellar disk in the MaNGA IFU MAPS.
+This could be because the MaNGA IFU aperture was too zoomed-in therefore cutting off a fair amount of the galaxy, or it could be the case that the light fraction is just very much unequal and that the weaker stellar disk is much fainter.
+If the case is the latter, this code tests whether, given the σ_base, σ_peak, and calculated ΔV values from the MaNGA stellar σ MAPS, the LOSVDs are able to be decomposed with the RH3 slicer at varying S/N.